decentraland/adr/docs/ADR-29-refactor-hud-controller.md

 #### First stage

-This stage's idea is to split the responsibility of instantiation in the `HUDController` and make it extendable.
+This stage's idea is to split the instantiation responsibilities of `HUDController` and make it extendable.

 So, to accomplish this goal, the `abstract factory design pattern` will be implemented.